 Our curriculum is the bridge between our vision and reality.
 Through child-centered teaching, we place emphasis on the unique gifts and challenges that each child has, highlighting the importance of “growth” mindsets as opposed to “fixed” mindsets.
 We teach students that failure is not definitive, and can serve as a conduit for greater success.
 With effort, even the smallest interest can be kindled into a life-sustaining passion.
 We want our students to realize that identity, individuality, and intelligence cannot be confined to static, singular labels.

 As a “best-practice” school, Woodland Star continually strives to foster student-led, curiosity-driven and globally-minded learning.
-Guided by the internationally bench-marked Common Core State Standards (Literacy and Mathematics), the Next Generation Science Standards (Science), and the Early Years Learning Framework, we follow a tailored and individualized international curriculum that is theme-based and child-centered.
+Guided by the internationally bench-marked Common Core State Standards (Literacy and Mathematics), the Next Generation Science Standards (Science), and the Early Years Learning Framework, we follow a tailored and differentiated international curriculum that is theme-based and child-centered.

 The rich curriculum at Woodland Star is made up of many interactive experiences, hands-on activities, and engaging challenges.
 For example, during STEM class (science, technology, engineering, and mathematics), students build Makey Makey circuitry projects, ranging from musical instruments, cardboard swords for a musical fencing match, and a puppet stand.
 Literature is an enormous part of the curriculum, as is our emphasis on environmental awareness.
 We have two outdoor “nature classrooms” and a small “shamba” (patch of cultivated land).